 Prime spaces should be regulated to provide maximum benefit for those that need them.
 The loading zone spaces on Leonard Street should be evaluated to determine whether or not they are in the correct locations.
-Observations on Leonard Street indicate that most vehicles that are loading double-park, particularly larger trucks that would not be able to fit into a small loading zone space.
+Observations on Leonard Street indicate that most vehicles that are loading double-park, particularly larger trucks that would not be able to fit into a small loading zone space anyways.

-One option for loading would be to greatly lengthen the loading zone but restrict trucks to only load/unload during designated time periods.
-For example, there could be no parking in two longer stretches of Leonard Street from 6AM - 10AM for loading, with those spaces reverting to customer parking afterwards.
+One option for loading would be to restrict trucks to only load/unload during designated time periods.
+For example, there could be no parking in some areas of Leonard Street from 6am - 9pm, and those spaces could be for loading purposes only.